 7 eco friendly things you don’t know about Hawaii Island

 For a state that unfortunately imports more than 80 percent of its goods and produce to feed its people, it’s surprising that this statistic hasn’t changed much in a while even though the state and local government is trying to make improvements to living more efficiently and self sustainability in Hawaii.
 In spite of those obstacles, there is a lot of innovation, conservation and environmentally friendly programs and activities to help keep and sustain the islands needs.
-Check out these 7 eco friendly things you don’t know about Hawaii island and what makes this a forward thinking island.
+Check out these 7 eco friendly and zero waste things you don’t know about Hawaii island and what makes this a forward thinking island.

 What’s eco and environmentally friendly on the island?

 With such a large landmass, the Big Island can fit in all the other islands just into its massive size.
 With limited resources of electric, water and waste, it is important for the island to be able to sustain itself even though a large part of materials, food and even gasoline has to be imported to maintain the economy on the island.
-But in spite of these challenges, the Big Island is paving the way to being more self sufficient in food production, generating energy and individuals being more self sufficient to their growing and living environments that they can control on their own.
+But in spite of these challenges, the Big Island is paving the way to being more self sufficient in food production, generating energy, growing food in Hawaii and individuals being more self sufficient to their growing and living environments that they can control on their own.

 Why Hawaii is environment minded and eco friendly